MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-faqs.md

 - The preconfigured entities for the bot such as postal code might not be accurate.
 - A bot-to-bot transfer of the conversation with the same language but two different locales isn't possible.
 For example, the transfer of a conversation  from an **English-UK** bot to an **English-US** bot can't happen.
 As a workaround, you can make the **English-UK** bot transfer the conversation to another phone number attached to a workstream to which the **English-US** bot is attached.

-### Can I recover a voice trial after it's no longer provisioned?
+### Can I recover data and phone numbers from a voice trial organization after it has expired?

 No, you can't recover your data and trial phone numbers after the trial organization has expired and has been deprovisioned.